Gil Evans: Film music

 In 1986, Evans produced and arranged the soundtrack to the film of the Colin MacInnes book Absolute Beginners, thereby working with such contemporary artists as Sade Adu, Patsy Kensit's Eighth Wonder, the Style Council, Jerry Dammers, Smiley Culture, Edward Tudor-Pole, and David Bowie.

 He also arranged the music for the 1986 Martin Scorsese film The Color of Money.

 Personal life

-Evans first married following the 1949 Birth of the Cool recording sessions to Lillian Grace.
+Evans first married Lillian Grace following the 1949 Birth of the Cool recording sessions.
 Very little is known about this marriage.
-In 1963, he would marry again.
-Evans was survived by his second wife Anita (Cooper) and two children, Noah and Miles.
+In 1963, he married again.
+Evans was survived by his second wife, Anita (Cooper), and two children, Noah and Miles.
 His son Miles played trumpet in his Monday Night Orchestra.

 Evans died of peritonitis in Cuernavaca, Mexico, contracting it shortly after a surgery for his prostate and subsequent travel to Mexico to recover.
 Evans died at the age of 75.